-SCHOOL OF MUSIC - Department of CARNATIC MUSIC
+SCHOOL OF MUSIC - DEPARTMENT OF CARNATIC MUSIC

-1. Dr. Seshulatha Kosuru is a leading Carnatic singer from Andhra Pradesh.
+- 1. Dr. Seshulatha Kosuru is a leading Carnatic singer from Andhra Pradesh.
 She has tuned and released many Carnatic and devotional albums and has also tuned many dance ballets.
 She holds a Ph.D. in music from Potti Sreeramulu Telugu University, Hyderabad.
 She is a graded artist of Hyderabad radio station in both classical and light music.
-She is a lecturer in Department of Music, Telugu University since 1989.

-- 2. Dr. R.S.
-Jayalakshmi has a Ph.D in Music from the University of Madras and also was a faculty of Music at the same university for over 30 years.
+She is a lecturer in Department of Music, Telugu University since 1989. - 2.
+Dr. R.S.
+Jayalakshmi has a Ph.D. in Music from the University of Madras and also was a faculty of Music at the same university for over 30 years.
 Currently she is an Academy Council Member at the Tamil Nadu Music and Fine Arts University and also a faculty at the Advanced School of Carnatic Music at The Music Academy. - 3.
 Dr. Sriram Parasuram is one of India's leading musicians.
 He was awarded the prestigious Firestone fellowship to study Western Classical violin in the U.S. and he completed his Master of Music Degree in Western Violin Performance from the University of Akron, Ohio, U.S.A.
-He also did his Ph.D. in World Music /Ethonomusicology from Wesleyan University, CT, U.S.A.
+He also did his Ph.D. in World Music/Ethonomusicology from Wesleyan University, CT, U.S.A.
 He also serves as a teaching faculty member of the Advanced College of Carnatic Music of The Music Academy, Madras and visiting faculty at KALAKSHETRA. - 4.
 Dr. T.K.Saroja has Ph.D. in Music from Sri Padmavathi Mahila Viswa Vidyalayam, Tirupathi.
-She is working as a Lecturer in International Institute of Information Technology, and has research interest in Indian Classical Music with focus on South Indian Music. - 5.
-Dr. Padma Sugavanam is a carnatic vocalist with an interdisciplinary Ph.D (Music and Sanskrit) with a thesis titled "Kohala in the Samskrta Textual tradition" from the University of Madras and a gold-medalist in her Master's degree in Indian Music.
-She has won several honors and awards, and the 'Most Outstanding Vocalist' of her category in the Madras Music Academy (Chennai) in 2014. - 6.
-Dr. Shyamala Vinod is a musicologist, an academician of music, and a certified voxologist and voice trainer.
-Her teaching experience spans over three decades, and many renowned reality show contestants, playback singers, and top ranking Carnatic music professionals have benefitted from her tutelage and training.
-She holds a doctorate in music, specializing in the comparative study of Arabic Classical Maqamat and South Indian Classical Ragas.
-She has been an advisor to many PhD candidates. - 7.
-Dr. Mala Swamy is an accomplished Carnatic Vocal Musician with an 'A' Grade in the All India Radio.
-She holds a PhD from Mother Teresa Women's University wherein her doctoral thesis is entitled A Critical Study of the Creative Form Niraval.
-She has been a guest faculty member at the University of Madras for almost a decade.
-She was the Coordinator of the Distance Education Department at the University of Madras.
-Dr. Swamy has worked as Product/ Concept Manager of Swathi Soft Solutions and has a large number of DVDs and Audio CD Productions of Carnatic Music (both concerts and instructional DVDs).
+She is working as a Lecturer in International Institute of Information Technology, and has research interest in Indian Classical Music with focus on South Indian Music.